Ee-Hsin/jordanstocks/README.md

 7. Make the fonts and the images bigger
 8. Setup firebase rules for security
 9. Cover any remaining TODO: comments in the project
+10. Firestore seems to have a TON of reads, look into that and cleanup functions

 <b>Letters Page:</b>